 Close enough, though.
 Using a combination of adjustments with the Paint, Airbrush, and Rubber Stamp tools in Photoshop, and then adding detail dropped in by means of partially-invisible layers, I eliminated the tattoos, toned down the bulging muscles, and erased most of the veins.
 I also made him leaner and softened the facial features to make him look as young as Gerell MacAran.
 You can see the result just below this line.

 There is one other small change, but you might not be able to see it in this small version.
 I added a linen texture to the pants.
 In the original, the garment was polyester or nylon, which was not in keeping with what a native Darkovan of that era would wear.

 One change was not kept.
 Members of the MacAran clan are known for their red hair.
 Shariann did not specify whether Gerell inherited this trait, but it seemed likely.
 So I tried shifting the blond hair to red.
 Alas, this did not look good.
 He looked like a blond guy who had dyed his hair.
+I ran the question past Lisa Waters and Ann Sharp of the MZB Trust and with Deborah.
 Everyone involved agreed we should go with what looked best for the cover.
 Blond it was.

 I now had my main figure, which I sized and placed within the required 6×9 configuration.
 The crown of the sword guy’s head was now just above the horizontal midline of the frame, leaving plenty of room above him where eventually the book title would sit.